It was starting to seem like summer would never end, Tuesday a storm

 This particular field hasn’t been cut for

-some time and is impassable other than on the track we’re following, it is
+some time and is impassable other than on the track we’re following, overgrown with thorny vegetation so thick we can only see maybe five

-feet, and so tall that I can’t see over the top.
+feet into it, and so tall that I can’t see over the top.

 the thistle still in bloom with their purple flowers.
 The track we’re following soon ends and we